Miguel-Frazao/world-data/README.md

 # World-data
-Data related to diferent aspects of the world, in json/csv formats.
+Data related to diferent aspects of the world (it's countries, cities, languages, etc...), in json formats.

 Most of this files are acquired through python web crawler scripts.